toddledev/documentation/docs/05-the-editor/09-element-panel/index.md

 - Create variants using defined classes (set in the attributes tab)
 - Set up responsive styles with media queries for different screen sizes
 - Combine classes, pseudo-classes and media queries for complex style variants
-- When styling a component instance, you can select and style a component's class from the outside
+- When styling a component instance, you can select and style a component's class from the outside (see [component style overrides](/styling/conditional-styles#component-style-overrides))

 ## CSS properties
 The CSS properties section provides a user-friendly interface to set styling properties.